JoeDailey/discord-slash/README.md

 ---

-This module currently only support slash commands and button interactions.
-More support may be added in the future.
+This module currently only supports slash commands and button interactions.
+More support for other interactions may be added in the future.
 Contribution is welcome.